Annotate PDF Java with GroupDocs Annotation Document Loading

 Memory Issues with Large Files

-Solution: Switch to stream-based loading, increase JVM heap size, implement proper resource disposal
+Solution: Switch to stream‑based loading, increase JVM heap if necessary, and always close streams.

 Authentication Failures